Department of

 Leading Change

-Education and Youth Studies is built on the idea that social change is rooted in people.
+As one of Beloit College’s oldest departments, Education and Youth Studies is grounded in the belief that lasting social change is rooted in people.
 The department’s faculty, students, and alumni are committed to lifelong learning, professional expertise, creative and mindful action, and the pursuit of intellectual excellence.

 Inside the Classroom